maxwolf621/AZ/az-104/Test/pictures.md

 1. Log analytics agent
 Install in VM.
 1. Log analytics workspace
-collect the log files from Log Analytics Agent.
+Collect the log files from Log Analytics Agent.
 1. Azure Monitor
 Create alert based on logs read from Log Analytics Workspace.

-## Move app from vnet to another
+## Move APP from VNET to another

 ![alt text](image-451.png)
 ![alt text](image-452.png)

+:a:

 We cannot just move a virtual machine between networks.

 What we need to do is identify the disk used by the VM, delete the VM itself while retaining the disk, and recreate the VM in the target virtual network and then attach the original disk to it.